-To gain a general understanding of what the participants were saying, all fourteen audio-recorded interviews were listened to and then transcribed verbatim for data analysis using Inductive Thematic Analysis (Braun and Clarke, 2021; Clarke and Braun, 2013).
-Transcripts were read carefully to reflect on narrative descriptions.
-Bracketing was adopted throughout the entire data analysis stage.
-The researcher ensured that personal assumptions and beliefs were set aside to prevent any biases affecting results of the current study.
+To gain a general understanding of what the participants were saying, all fourteen audio-recorded interviews were listened to, then transcribed verbatim, for data analysis using Inductive Thematic Analysis by (Braun & Clake 2006).
+Transcripts were read severally to reflect on narrative descriptions.
 Coding information was applied using a data analysis software package called NVivo 12 (QSR International, 2018) to ascertain exhibited themes and patterns that could form similarities and differences or be connected to a particular concept or idea the researcher is investigating.
-Subsequently, codes with similar meanings were grouped to create categories.
+Subsequently, codes with similar meanings were grouped together to create categories.
 In addition, themes were defined and named based on the relationship between categories.
 The themes were channelled to match the study objectives.
-Finally, descriptions of the phenomenon and concepts will be summarised into the main findings.
+Finally, descriptions of the phenomenon and concepts will be summarised into main findings.